gazzmaniac/SMD2000/README.md

 ## Notes and Eratta
 Serial Port and Mouse Port are the same shape!
 Now I know why Commodore used a 25 pin Serial port!
 Be extra careful to not connect mouses to the serial port and serial devices to the mouse port otherwise there will be a release of magic smoke!
 Recommend using DB9 protector for serial port e.g.: https://www.thingiverse.com/thing:2121877

+### Power
+Motherboard accepts a standard ATX PSU connector; both 20 and 24 pin versions work.
+There is a header for a standard momentary push button switch which latches a 555 in bistable mode.
+There is also a header to use a normal toggle switch or jumper to bypass the latching circuit and short PS_ON to GND.
+The machine will happily run from a PicoPSU; the prototypes both ran from a PicoPSU-120-WI-25 powered from an old 19v laptop supply.
+Just don't go connecting big loads like 5-1/4" hard disks to it.

 ### ROM
 The SMD2000 has address lines for 1 MB or 2 MB ROMs.
 Jumpers are present on the upper two address lines to switch between four 512 kb rom images (or two 1 MB images).